Tips to Cope with Seasonal Affective Disorder (SAD)

 When winter comes a-knocking, many individuals report feeling a little blue.
 It’s no surprise; the lack of sunlight common to the colder months has been linked to increased feelings of sadness and exhaustion in most people.
 But for some, the colder weather brings more than just a case of the winter blues.
-In fact, according to American Family Physician, about 4 to 6 percent of individuals may be suffering from a serious clinical disorder called seasonal affective disorder (SAD).
+In fact, according to American Family Physician, about 5 percent of adults in the U.S. experience SAD and it typically lasts about 40 percent of the year.
+It is more common among women than men.

 What is SAD?
 Kelly Rohan, Ph.D., a psychologist at the University of Vermont, says that, first and foremost, SAD is a form of clinical depression.
 “Many think that SAD is just something mild, just a matter of the winter blues or not liking winter,” she says.
 “But it’s much more than that.
 You have the typical symptoms of depression but they follow a seasonal pattern.
 Most commonly, SAD symptoms occur in the fall and in the winter and then fully resolve by spring and summer, though a very small minority of individuals show the opposite pattern.”